Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 where

-is the original Poisson bivector related to the NC space \eq{extra-nc2n}.
-As a result, one can see \cite{hsy-review} that the temporal vector field \eq{timelike-vec} is realized as a generalized Hamiltonian vector field defined by
+is the original Poisson bivector related to the NC space \eq{1extra-nc2n}.
+As a result, one can see \cite{1hsy-review} that the temporal vector field \eq{timelike-vec} is realized as a generalized Hamiltonian vector field defined by

 where $X_H = \theta (dA_0)$ is the original Hamiltonian vector field which is a classical part of the inner derivation $\mathrm{ad}_{\widehat{A}_0} = X_H + \mathcal{O} (\theta^2) \in \mathfrak{D}(\mathcal{A}^1_\theta)$.
-But we have to pay the price for the extension of phase space.
+However, we must bear the cost associated with the extension of the phase space.
 In the extended phase space, the time $t$ is now promoted to a dynamical variable whereas it was simply an affine parameter describing a Hamiltonian flow in the old phase space.
 Then the extended Poisson structure \eq{ext-poisson} raises a serious issue whether the time variable for a general time-dependent system might also be quantized; in other words, time also becomes an operator obeying the commutation relation $[t,H] = - i$.
-We want to be modest not to address this issue since it is a challenging open problem even in quantum mechanics.
+Then it becomes difficult to defend the causality of physical theories.
+We want to refrain from addressing this abstruse issue, since it persists as a challenging open problem, even within the realm of quantum mechanics.